Writing documentation or website content

 In both cases, subsequently

-• Build the documentation by runing the build_docs.py script
+• Build the documentation by running the build_docs.py script

 • Preview your changes by opening the /docs/index.html file with a web browser